-October is SIDS, Pregnancy and Infant Loss Awareness month.
-I’ve written extensively about the devastating loss of miscarriage numerous times but nothing in a while.
-I’ve not suddenly forgotten about it all or “moved on” because I have children now, no, I actually still think of my angel babies a lot but I guess the big difference is the hurt is not as raw.
+October is SIDS, Pregnancy and Infant Loss Awareness month with the fifteenth being it’s Remembrance Day.
+I still feel it’s, unfortunately, all quite a taboo subject, but one I’ve written extensively about nonetheless.
+Not so long ago, my blog was consumed with posts about the devastating loss of miscarriage.
+However, I’ve not really touched on the topic for a while.
+I’ve not suddenly forgotten about our experiences or “moved on” because I have multiple children now.
+No, I actually still think of my angel babies a lot.
+I guess the big difference is the hurt is simply not as raw anymore.

 Many people believe a miscarriage is like a heavy period.
 It isn’t.
 Your body still has contractions, your mind is a mess and your heart feels like it’s actually broken inside of your chest.
 It can cause severe health complications for a woman so I feel that the comparison is quite flippant to say the least.

 We talk a lot about parenthood, becoming a Mum or Dad and creating villages.
-Families who have a miscarriage, birth a sleeping baby or know the tragedy of experiencing a SIDS loss also need this, because they’re parents too.
-K x
+Families who have a miscarriage, birth a sleeping baby or know the tragedy of experiencing a SIDS loss also need an extra special kind of village, because they’re parents too.